dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 ---
 title: PowerMax
-linkTitle: "PowerMax"
+linkTitle: PowerMax
 description: >
-  Installing Dell CSI Driver for PowerMax via Dell CSM Operator
+  Installing the CSI Driver for Dell PowerMax via Dell CSM Operator
 ---

 The CSI Driver for Dell PowerMax can be installed via the Dell CSM Operator.